Growing Up Cranmore

 Black and White image of snow train skiers

 Cranmore isn’t just a place where people go skiing: Cranmore raises skiers.
 It’s a decades-old tradition that continues to endure.
-There is a sense of homecoming when each generation returns to the mountain so their children can learn to ski and ride on the same slopes they did.
+There is a sense of homecoming when each generation returns to the mountain, so their children can learn to ski and ride on the same slopes they did.

 History of Ski School

 Mount Cranmore became the site of the first official ski school in 1939 when Hannes Schneider stepped off the Eastern Slope Express in North Conway.
 When Schneider immigrated to Mt.
-Washington Valley from Austria, he brought the gospel of skiing.
+Washington Valley from Austria, he brought the gospel of skiing with him.
 To this day, you will find skiers on the hill who have been coming out to Cranmore since that initial wave of ski mania in the 30s and 40s.

 Schneider’s personal goal was this: If a child in our community wants to get on skis, they will.
 It’s a mission folks in the Valley inherited and strive to uphold today.